PLATE is an international, multidisciplinary conference that addresses product lifetimes in the context of sustainable development.

 Around 200 participants have attended recent PLATE conferences, from disciplines such as design, engineering, business management, marketing, environmental science, anthropology, geography, economics, sociology and politics.
 The number of papers presented has grown from 66 in 2015 to 138 in 2021, reflecting increased academic activity in the field.
 Papers are selected by a scientific committee through a rigorous peer review process.
 Conference proceedings are open access.

-Universities are welcome to apply to join the PLATE consortium.
+Universities are welcome to apply to join the PLATE Consortium, which oversees and supports PLATE conference activities.
 If your organisation is interested in membership, please contact us.

 The PLATE Conference series was initiated by Prof. Tim Cooper (Nottingham Trent University, UK), who chaired the Consortium from 2015 until 2021.
 The Consortium is currently chaired by Prof. Conny Bakker and Prof. Ruth Mugge (Delft University of Technology, the Netherlands).

 Our identity is subdivided and built on the basis of standard components.
 The logo/image, typography and colours.
 For more information and/or downloads see the Corporate Identity Components